motu-tool/FetchMGs/README.md

 ## Input

-Users can submit genes in protein space or (from v2.0 on) longer nucleotide sequences from assembled genomes/metagenomes.
+Users can submit genes in protein space or (from v2.0 on) genomes/metagenomes in nucleotide space.

 ## Output